 Alumni Sharing Knowledge (ASK) is a network of committed alumni who volunteer as career mentors for the DePaul University community.
 Join the ASK Volunteer Network to share your accomplishments, insights, and connections and help open important doors for professional growth and networking.

-DePaul alumni chapters in New York City, Phoenix, Southern California and Washington, D.C., are always looking for alumni to join the chapter committee and help the Office of Alumni Relations organize events and engage graduates in a regional DePaul alumni community.
+DePaul alumni chapters in New York City, Phoenix, Southern California and Washington, D.C., are always looking for alumni to join the chapter committee to help the Office of Alumni Relations organize events and engage graduates in a regional DePaul alumni community.

 For all alumni not living near a regional chapter area, the Office of Alumni Relations has a roster of volunteers representing areas across the nation.
 Volunteers serve as contacts for alumni and friends who live in the area or have recently moved, and they work with the Office of Alumni Relations to organize events such as a Vincentian Service Day.